Custom Trip Plan

 How many days should I spend in San Marino?

-In most cases, a half- or full-day private walking tour and lunch in a nice restaurant is enough to visit the main attractions, located close to each other in the historic centre.
+A half- or full-day private walking tour combined with lunch at a nice restaurant is usually enough to see the main attractions, as they are all close together in the historic center.

-For a more intense and rewarding experience, and for arts & history fans, we suggest to spend 2 to 3 nights, since it is a great base visit nearby countryside, wineries and picturesque villages (with a rented car & guide, or a private excursion with driver and guide), Rimini for its very popular seaside and nightlife, Cesenatico for seaside relax and the harbour designed by Leonardo da Vinci.
+For a deeper experience, especially for art and history enthusiasts, we recommend staying 2 to 3 nights.
+This allows you to explore the nearby countryside, visit wineries and charming villages (either with a rented car and guide or on a private excursion with a driver and guide), and take day trips to destinations like Rimini, known for its lively seaside and nightlife, or Cesenatico, where you can relax by the sea and admire the harbor designed by Leonardo da Vinci.

 Go To Top